 A Basic Guide to Using Duotrope

-Duotrope is a resource for writers that offers an extensive, searchable database of current fiction, poetry, and nonfiction markets, a calendar of upcoming deadlines, submissions trackers (for individual subscribers), and useful statistics compiled from the millions of data points we've gathered on the publishers we list.
+Duotrope is a resource for writers that offers an extensive, searchable database of current fiction, poetry, nonfiction, and visual art publishing projects, a calendar of upcoming deadlines, submission trackers, and useful statistics compiled from the millions of data points we've gathered on the publishers we list.

 Duotrope is meant to be a jumping-off point.
 Whether it's your first time submitting or you're a veteran, the process usually goes something like this:

 How Duotrope Fits into your Submissions Process

 After you have written and polished a poem or work of fiction or nonfiction, or created a piece of visual art, enter the details of that piece (length, genre, topic, etc.) and other desired criteria (such as payscale, submission method, etc.) on our publisher search page or agent search page.
 Need guidance?
 Read our guide to searching and study our glossary.

 Step 2: Explore

 Go through the list of search results to find publishers or agents that might be a good fit for the piece.
 So that you don't have to comb through too many listings, we highly recommend that you fine-tune your search to match specifically what you are looking for.